embreymorton/CS-Grad-Tracker/README.md

 - The mongodb database is running on port 27017
 - Nginx is running on the vm which is reverse proxying port 8080 to the world, so that anyone can try to access it
-- Logins use auth0's google SSO.
+- Logins use auth0's google SSO and Username-Password-Authentication.
 - If the login is successful, app logic checks the CS credentials against the users in the database to authenticate.
 - The app is configured as server rendered html, rather than a framework like